iberoam/optimism-chapter/README.md

 ### Best 3 projects rewarded

-The best 3 prototyped projects swith smart-contracts deployed at Optimism tesnet to be rewarded with a total of 2500 OP: 1st place 1000 OP, 2nd place: 850 OP, 3rd place: 650 OP.
+The best 3 prototyped projects with smart-contracts deployed at Optimism tesnet to be rewarded with a total of 2.500 OP: 1st place 1.000 OP, 2nd place: 850 OP, 3rd place: 650 OP.
 Bounties to be distributed once this project has been completed (after the month 12) and the locked OP released.

 ### On-chain attestation